LocationRichmond, CA, United States

 Design TeamMarcy Wong, Donn Logan, Ketki Shah

-From the architect.
+Text description provided by the architects.
 The Rosie the Riveter Visitor is the final piece in the restoration of the Ford Assembly Building complex, a former car factory that served as Ford’s West Coast manufacturing center from 1931 through 1955.
 During World War II the Ford plant turned out tanks assembled by the famed Rosie the Riveters, women metal-workers and machinists contributing to the war effort.
 The Visitor Center commemorates the contributions of these women.

 Designed for the National Park Service, the project required a renovation of the Ford complex’s Oil House, a 12,446 square foot brick building designed by Albert Kahn and completed in 1931.
 The factory was originally energy independent, producing steam-driven electricity onsite in the complex’s Boiler House.
 The Oil House, sitting near the Boiler House and adjacent to a dedicated rail line, would receive rail-shipped oil that was then stored in the Oil House before it was pumped through an underground tunnel to the boilers next door.